RPDJF/42-get_next_line/README.md

 get_next_line is like a coding riddle that takes you into the world of reading from a file descriptor.
 It's the ninja move of file reading in C! 📖🥷

-## Compile-it! 💻

-Here's the spellbook to conjure your get_next_line masterpiece:

-- `make`: Standard enchantment.
-Compile the code, and you're good to roll!
-- `make clean`: Sweep away the traces of your enchantment.
-A tidy workspace is a powerful workspace.
-- `make fclean`: Need a fresh start?
-This erases all enchantments, leaving nothing behind.
-- `make debug`: Unleash the debug sorcery with lldb.
-Warning: It leaves behind extra mystical artifacts not handled by `make fclean`.

-Navigate this enchanted realm with these commands, and may your get_next_line journey be epic! 🌟🔮

 ## Cloning the Repository
 To embark on this coding adventure, use the command:
 ```bash